S3-working-group/s3-practical-guide/docs/all.md

 ### Changelog

+#### Changes 2021-02-06

+-   Revised glossary definitions for <dfn data-info="Semi-Autonomy: The autonomy of people to decide for themselves how to create value, limited by the constraints of their domain, and by objections brought by the delegator, representatives, or others.">Semi-Autonomy</dfn>, <dfn data-info="Self-Organization: Any activity or process through which people organize work.
+Self-organization happens within the constraints of a domain, but without the direct influence of  external agents.
+In any organization or team, self-organization co-exists with external influence (e.g. external objections or governance decisions that affect the domain).">Self-Organization</dfn> and <dfn data-info="Sociocracy: An approach for organizing together where people affected by decisions can influence them on the basis of reasons to do so.">Sociocracy</dfn>
+-   Renamed Pattern: _Those Affected Decide_ to _Involve Those Affected_
+-   Several small corrections and revisions

 #### Changes 2021-02-03

--   Added the **Common Sense Framework** to the Practical Guide
+-   Added the **_Common Sense Framework_** to the Practical Guide
 -   A new structure of the Practical Guide that makes that the relevant parts easier to find:
-    -   What is Sociocracy 3.0
+    -   _What is Sociocracy 3.0_
-    -   The Seven Prinicples
+    -   _The Seven Principles_
-    -   Key Concepts for Making Sense of Organizations
+    -   _Key Concepts for Making Sense of Organizations_
-    -   The Patterns
+    -   _The Patterns_
-    -   The Common Sense Framework
+    -   _The Common Sense Framework_
-    -   Appendix
+    -   _Appendix_
 -   Redesigned the website for better usability:
     -   A new responsive menu that provides direct access to all patterns and other sections of the guide
     -   A new homepage that explains what is where